gajabaar/gajabaar/index.markdown

 April 1, 2021

 __Q.
 What happens when I submit my application?__
-Within a week, we will get in touch to schedule an interview.
+We will get in touch after the application deadline to schedule an interview.

-If you have more questions, you are encouraged to email [hello@gajabaar.io](mailto:hello@gajabaar.io)
+__Q.
+In the meantime, how can I get in touch?__

-*Update: Emails have proven a bit unreliable due to spam filter.
+We are most responsive on our discord channel (invite code: aY6PEUA).
+It might take a day or two to get approved.

-While we are still reachable via emails, we encourage you to join our discord server (invite code: aY6PEUA) for communication*
+You can also reach us via email on [hello@gajabaar.io](mailto:hello@gajabaar.io).
+We usually respond within a few days.
+The response sometimes lands on spam folder.